proteinreport/proteinreport.org/content/events/fermentation-enabled-alternative-protein-innovation/index.md

 weight: 5000
 uuid: 11111
 ---
-<p>The<strong> 3rd annual<em> Fermentation-Enabled Alternative Protein Summit</em>, </strong>as the only industry-led forum uniting the entire biomass and precision fermentation ecosystem, will return to San Francisco as an in-person meeting.
-Hosting 150+ key decision-makers from biotech and food tech, multinational consumer packaged goods, independent food brands, and ingredient suppliers, this 3-days summit will help you scale-up and successfully commercialize fermentation-enabled alternative with speed to market. </p>
+The** 3rd annual* Fermentation-Enabled Alternative Protein Summit*, **as the only industry-led forum uniting the entire biomass and precision fermentation ecosystem, will return to San Francisco as an in-person meeting.
+Hosting 150+ key decision-makers from biotech and food tech, multinational consumer packaged goods, independent food brands, and ingredient suppliers, this 3-days summit will help you scale-up and successfully commercialize fermentation-enabled alternative with speed to market.

-<p>We’re excited to introduce 35+ expert speakers and 2 dedicated streams to the 2023 summit to help technical scientists and commercial leaders across the fermentation protein value chain.</p>
+We're excited to introduce 35+ expert speakers and 2 dedicated streams to the 2023 summit to help technical scientists and commercial leaders across the fermentation protein value chain.

-<p>Whether you are currently developing a new fermentation-enabled protein product offering, securing production capacity to achieve scale-up, or are looking to launch into the growing consumer alternative protein space, this is your key meeting to kick off 2023 to turbocharge next-generation alternative protein sources.</p>
+Whether you are currently developing a new fermentation-enabled protein product offering, securing production capacity to achieve scale-up, or are looking to launch into the growing consumer alternative protein space, this is your key meeting to kick off 2023 to turbocharge next-generation alternative protein sources.